Julienne-Hippolyte-Joséphine, Duchess of Villars

-Julienne-Hippolyte-Joséphine d’Estrées (née Julienne Brancas; c.
-1575 – c.
-1667) was a 17th century aristocrat, being the daughter to Antoine d'Estrées and Françoise Babou de La Bourdaisière.
+Julienne Brancas (née Julienne-Hippolyte-Joséphine d’Estrées; c.
+1575 – 1667) was a French courtier.
+She was the daughter to Antoine d'Estrées and Françoise Babou de La Bourdaisière.
 She is widely known for being the model for the portrait Gabrielle d'Estrées et une de ses sœurs, in which she is seen sitting in a bathtub unclothed pinching her sister's nipple.

 Biography

 Born Julienne-Hippolyte-Joséphine d'Estrées to Antoine d'Estrées and Françoise Babou de La Bourdaisière, she was their youngest child and had three siblings: François Annibal, Gabrielle and Angélique d'Estrées.

 On 5 January 1597, Julienne married George de Brancas.
 Tallemant des Reaux, in the Historiettes, claims that Julienne bribed a priest at Saint Paul in order for her to marry George.

 George de Brancas and Julienne d'Estrées had three children together, their first being a daughter named Marie.
 In 1618, Julienne gave birth to their second child, a son, named Charles.
 The last child was a son named Louis François.

 In approximately 1667, Julienne died, the cause unknown.
 She was most likely 92, but since many birth dates and death dates are contradicted, her age is uncertain.
 Her husband George died before her, in 1657.